You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 The first and most important part of any marketing strategy is understanding who you are selling to, it seems super simple but surprisingly a lot of businesses don’t really know.

-When I ask this question the most common response I get is “I’m selling to everyone” - well, no, no you aren’t.
+When I ask this question the most common response I get is “I’m helping everyone” - well, no, no you aren’t.
 I’ll explain why.

-You can’t even create a marketing plan without knowing WTF YOU’RE MARKETING TO!
+You can’t even create a marketing plan without knowing who you’re marketing to!
 So you NEED to know this.

-You need to know their needs, desires, interests and what keeps them up at night.
+You need to know their needs, desires, interests and what’s causing them issues.
 This is the foundation of any marketing plan.

 You’re going to use tools like Google Search Console, Google Analytics and social media analytics to gather this information.